apache/rya/extras/rya.reasoning/README.md

     jobs (using those parameters).

 - **ResourceWritable**:
-    WritableComparable wrapper for org.openrdf.model.Resource, so it can be used as a key/value in MapReduce tasks.
+    WritableComparable wrapper for org.eclipse.rdf4j.model.Resource, so it can be used as a key/value in MapReduce tasks.
 Also contains an integer field to enable arbitrary secondary sort.
 Provides static classes **PrimaryComparator** to use the Resource alone, and **SecondaryComparator** to use resource followed by key.